There may be times when your rheumatoid arthritis (RA) symptoms get worse and other times when you feel great.

 Exercise for rheumatoid arthritis usually includes:

 - Stretching.
 Stretch when you get started to warm up.
-Stretch before you are done to cool down.
+Stretch when you’re done to cool down.

 - Low-impact aerobic exercise.
-These are exercises that keep your heart strong, but don’t harm your joints.
+These are exercises that keep your heart strong without hurting your joints.
 Walking, riding a bike, and swimming are good choices for people with RA.
-You may also try a cardio machine like a stationary bike or treadmill.
+You may also try a machine like a stationary bike or treadmill.

 - Strengthening.
-These exercises help to keep your muscles strong.
-You might use special resistance bands that gently strengthen your muscles.
+These exercises help keep your muscles strong.
+You might use resistance bands that gently strengthen your muscles.
 You can also use light weights.

-If you have a lot of pain when you exercise, you should stop.
+If you have a lot of pain when you exercise, stop.
 Talk with your doctor or therapist before you start again.

 - Vitamins or minerals.
 You may need the extra nutrients.

 - No alcohol.
 Drinking alcohol may be a problem with some medicines for RA.